-However, knowing how to deal with bullying, encourage reporting and identifying when a problem is occurring can be a challenge for even the most conscientious of employers – and so in this article, we will look at workplace bullying in more detail, including how it is defined, how to recognize it and what steps you should take to stop it.
+Although workplace bullying is a common problem in the U.S., knowing how to deal with it can be a challenge for even the most conscientious employers.
+Let’s look at workplace bullying in more detail, including how it is defined, how to recognize it, and what steps you should take to stop it.

 What is workplace bullying?

 Workplace bullying is the repeated mistreatment of one or more employees by one or more perpetrators in their organization.
 The conduct itself may be designed to threaten, intimidate or humiliate the employee, and/or interfere with their ability to do their work.

 The forms in which bullying occurs vary, but may include the following:

 - Intimidation: Intimidatory or derogatory comments pertaining to the individual, their work or their ability to perform their job.

 - Sabotage: Attempts to sabotage or negatively impact the target’s work, or to prevent them from being able to carry out their work.